 Test your shutoff valves twice a year to ensure proper operation.
 When you’re heading out of town, use these valves to shut off water flow so that you can avoid coming home to water damage or a flood.

-Another important thing to know how to turn off in your home: your power!
+Your power is another important thing to know how to turn off in your home!
 So we created another helpful article on how to turn off your home's power.
-It's an important thing to know in case of electrical emergencies.
+It's critical in case of electrical emergencies.